kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

 proliferation on non-interoperable tools, a non-uniform experience for application developers and users, and an inability of UI (User Interface) designers to surface information about applications to users.

-To address these issues, we propose to add an Application Kind as a first class citizen to the apps Group of the Kuberentes API.
+To address these issues, we propose to add an Application Kind as a first as a Custom Resource Definition (CRD) extension of the Kubernetes API.
 This Kind can be used by tools to communicate that the applications they create are more than just a loosely coupled set of API objects.

 The use of the Application object is strictly opt-in for tool developers.
 Tools and users that choose to use the Application object in their manifests will benefit from interoperability, a uniform user experience, and first class